 How Local Government Affects Grocery Prices

 Local governments have a direct impact on grocery prices through various channels.
 These include regulations, taxes, and the overall economic environment they create.
-Here are some key areas where local government plays a role:
+Here are the key areas where local government plays a role, each explored in depth below:

 • Regulations: Local governments set regulations that can affect how groceries are sourced, stored, and sold.